Queue-Fair/ruby/README.md

     sudo apt-get install ntp
 ```

 **4.** Modify `anypage_controller.rb` and add the code from the `example_controller.rb` file in this distribution

 **5.** Enter your account name and secret where indicated, and (optionally) the folder location you created in step 2.
-You can also modify queue_fair_config.rb and preset them there, which is more efficient.
+You can also modify queue_fair_config.rb and preset these values there, which is more efficient than setting them with every page request.

 **6.** Note the `QueueFairConfig.settings_file_cache_lifetime_minutes` setting - this is how often your web server will check for updated settings from the Queue-Fair queue servers (which change when you hit Make Live).
 The default value is 5 minutes.
 You can set this to 0 to download a fresh copy with every request but **DON'T DO THIS** on your production machine/live queue with real people, or your server may collapse under load.